-Now that you have a stunning new timber floor, please be aware that it takes care and regular maintenance to preserve the integrity and lifespan of your floor finish.
+Now you have a stunning new timber floor, it takes care and regular maintenance to preserve the integrity and lifespan of your floor finish.
 ONE cleaning product or method does not suit ALL.
-However, cleaning does not have to be your forte to take great care of your flooring!
+But that doesn't mean you have to be a cleaning professional to keep your flooring looking great.

 As timber floors have grown in popularity, ideas about how to clean a timber floor have emerged, but some of these cleaners attack and damage floor coatings, so it's important to use the methods and products that are specified by the manufacturer of your floor finish.

 Maintenance of timber floors depends on the type of coating used and the severity of traffic and wear.
 Floors benefit greatly from regular care and maintenance, lengthening the life of your flooring.

 Oiled floors will benefit from frequent applications of products like oil refreshers, 'maintenance oils and soaps', building additional wear layers to the surface of the flooring.

 NEWLY FINISHED FLOORS

 Although a floor may be walked on after initial curing/hardening of the coating, some precautions are necessary until the coating system has fully hardened.
 This may take several days to several weeks depending on the coating option chosen and weather conditions at the time of flooring application.

 PROTECT AGAINST CHANGES IN CLIMATE

 Here are some important things that you need to know about how your timber flooring might respond to heat in your home..